 Modeling pathways and enzymes involved in epigenetic regulation.
 We also seek to expand our footprint in the area of epigenetic regulation beyond current efforts on the mechanisms and inhibition of protein arginine methyltransferase enzymes.
 To this end, we have established a new line of research that will leverage path optimization and enhanced sampling methods to elucidate the complex interplay of enzymes with dual roles in DNA repair and epigenetic regulation (DNA and RNA methylation/demethylation pathways).
 Genome maintenance occurs in the context of chromatin and it is becoming increasingly apparent that epigenetic regulation is intricately intertwined with the DNA damage response.
 Understanding how epigenetic marks are recognized, distinguished from exogenous or endogenous DNA lesions, and processed by the canonical DNA repair machinery is a topic of great current interest.
 We will devise computational strategies to uncover the mechanisms of concerted action of DNA glycosylases and repair nucleases in these pathways while benefiting from synergistic experimental efforts with established collaborators.

 In summary, advanced computational methods will be combined with insightful experimental collaborative efforts to understand the function of replication and transcription complexes as vital components of molecular machines engaged in safeguarding genome stability.

-A highlight of our work from the Oak Ridge Leadership Computing Facility.
+A highlight of our work on DNA replication from the Oak Ridge Leadership Computing Facility.